us0p/interview_preparation/aws/mashup.md

 Caching copies of data closer to the customers all around the world uses the concept of content delivery networks, or CDNs.
 The AWS CDN is called `Amazon CloudFront`.
+CDN: A network that delivers edge content to users based on their geographic location.
 Amazon CloudFront is a service that helps deliver data, video, applications, and APIs to customers around the world with low latency and high transfer speeds.
 Amazon CloudFront uses what are called Edge locations, all around the world, to help accelerate communication with